Thayer Lindsley Family-Centered Program for Deaf and Hard of Hearing Infants and Toddlers

 The Thayer Lindsley Program provides a number of services:

 - The Parent-Infant Group provides educational and emotional support for families who have recently learned that their infant has a hearing loss.
 Parents are taught developmentally appropriate ways to encourage their child’s speech and language growth.

 - The Toddler Group is a treatment program for children aged 18–36 months, and facilitates the development of their communication skills.
 This experience teaches parents creative ways to encourage their child’s communication growth and supports them in choosing the best communication approach for their family.

 - The Parent Support Group provides a network for parents of children who are deaf or hard of hearing.
-Parents discuss specific challenges they may be facing, alternative communication approaches, and school and treatment options.
+Parents discuss specific challenges they may be facing, alternative communication approaches, school and treatment options.

-- Individual therapy sessions provide one-on-one treatment for the development of auditory skills, speech, and receptive and expressive language.
+- Individual therapy sessions provide one-on-one treatment for the development of auditory skills, speech, receptive and expressive language.
 Parents are involved in their child’s therapy, learning techniques and communication strategies to use at home.

 Contact: Robbins_Center@emerson.edu 617-824-8323